CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Network-Troubleshooting/Monitoring-System-Statistics-and-Network-Traffic-with-sFlow.md

 The above snippet instructs `hsflowd` to send sFlow data to collector1 on port 6343 and to collector2 on port 6344. `hsflowd` polls counters every 20 seconds and samples 1 out of every 2048 packets.

 {{%notice note%}}
-The maximum samples per second delivered from the hardware is limited to 16K.
-You can configure the number of samples per second in the `/etc/cumulus/datapath/traffic.conf` file, as shown below:
+The hardware can deliver a maximum of 16K samples per second.
+You can configure the number of samples per second in the `/etc/cumulus/datapath/traffic.conf` file:

 ```
 # Set sflow/sample ingress cpu packet rate and burst in packets/sec